wp-plugins/coupon-creator/tags/1.30/readme.txt

 == Upgrade Notice ==

 = 1.30 =
-With version 1.30 if you check the Ignore Expiration Checkbox the coupon will display on the site past the expiration date or with no date at all.
+Added the Ignore Expiration Checkbox so coupon will display on the site past the expiration date or with no date at all.

 == Frequently Asked Questions ==
 How big of an image is the coupon?